Kresshy/grails-petclinic/README.md

 ## Prerequisites

-1. Make sure the VM / Server is running and you get the ip address
+1. Make sure the VM / Server is running and there is internet connection and you get the ip address
+    * `ping index.hu`
     * `ifconfig`
+2. SSH to the server from your local machine
+    * `ssh devops@<server-ip-address>`
+3. Install python on the server because it is needed for Ansible
+    * `sudo apt install python-minimal`
-2. Change ip address in the hosts file `./playbooks/hosts`
+4. Change ip address in the ansible hosts file `./playbooks/hosts` and in `/etc/ansible/hosts`
-3. Generate ssh-key with ssh-keygen on your local machine
+5. Generate SSH key with ssh-keygen on your local machine
     * `ssh-keygen`
-4. Copy ssh-key to the server
+6. Copy ssh-key to the server
     * `ssh-copy-id devops@<server-ip-address>`
-5. Install python on the server because it is needed for Ansible
-    * `sudo apt install python-minimal`
+7. Add SSH key to ssh-agent from your users home directory
+    * `ssh-add ~/.ssh/<ssh-key-name>`
+8. Validate that Ansible is able to ping the server (the response should contain a successful message)
+    * `ansible all -m ping -u devops`
-6. Install Ansible, Grails, Groovy and Docker locally on your machine
+9. Install Ansible, Grails, Groovy and Docker locally on your machine
     * see documentations and install guides
     * http://docs.ansible.com/ansible/intro_installation.html
     * http://groovy-lang.org/install.html
     * https://grails.org/download.html
     * https://docs.docker.com/engine/installation/
-7. Configure server with Ansible configure_server playbook
+10. Configure server with Ansible `configure_server` playbook
     * This will install docker on the server
     * Add the devops user to the docker group (otherwise sudo would needed when executing docker commands)
     * `ansible-playbook ./playbooks/configure_server.yml  --ask-sudo-pass`
+11. To be able to run the build and deploy please create an account at `hub.docker.com`.

 ## Build